manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 # An Approach to Enterprise Integration of Generative-AI Models Using OpenWebUI and Ollama on Docker

-Some of the cost associated with using generative AI models in the enterprise settings include:
+In enterprise settings, costs associated with using generative AI (GenAI) models can scale up with the number of people and processes that are using the models across the enterprise.
+Some of the cost associated with using GenAI models in enterprise settings include:

-1. Data Acquisition and Processing:
+1. Data Acquisition and Processing Costs:
-High-quality data is essential for training effective AI models, and acquiring, cleaning, and labeling this data, especially for specialized industries, can be time-consuming and costly.
+High-quality data is essential as inputs to the models if methods of models performance improvement such as exposing the model to enterprise dataset through Retrieval Augmentation Generation (RAG) are considered.
+Cost of obtaining high quality data could be prohibitive.
 Data restrictions in certain sectors like healthcare or finance can further increase costs.
-2. Hardware Requirements: If models are acquired to be used on-prem, and if methods of models performance improvement such as exposing the model to enterprise dataset through Retrieval Augmentation Generation (RAG) are used, then the cost of the hardware needed must be considered.
-AI needs specialized, expensive hardware like GPUs, which can cost tens of thousands of dollars per unit, and multiple units are often required.
+2. Hardware Requirements: If models are acquired to be used on-prem, and if methods of models performance improvement such as exposing the model to enterprise dataset through RAG are used, then, the cost of the hardware needed must be considered.
+AI needs specialized, expensive hardware like GPUs, which can cost tens of thousands of dollars per unit, and multiple units are often required for enterprise-scale deployments.
 3. Labor Costs: Skilled AI professionals command high salaries, and the limited supply of such talent drives up wages.
-4. Integration and Testing: Reliably integrating Gen AI models into existing workflows and testing/optimizing systems is complex and resource-intensive, potentially taking months and adding costs.
+4. Integration and Testing: Reliably integrating GenAI models into existing workflows and testing/optimizing systems is complex and resource-intensive, potentially taking months and adding costs.
-5. Operating Costs: If models are acquired and intgerated with cloud-based or on-prem workflows, the operational expenses must be considered.
-AI systems require significant computing power, leading to high ongoing operational expenses, potentially hundreds of thousands of dollars monthly for server and energy costs.
+5. Operating Costs: If models are acquired and intgerated with cloud-based or on-prem workflows, then, operational expenses must be considered.
+AI systems require significant computing power, leading to high ongoing operational expenses.
-6. Using Remote Vendor based APIs: If the enterprise approaches using Gen AI models by the bulk purchase of access tokens and the use of vendor based APIs such as using OpenAI's ChatGPT, then the cost of the access tokens may scale up exponetially with the daily usage of different APIs or models across the enterprise.
-Some
+6. Using Remote Vendor based APIs: If the enterprise approaches using GenAI models via the bulk purchase of access tokens and the use of vendor based APIs such as using OpenAI's ChatGPT, then the cost of the access tokens may scale up exponetially with daily usage of different APIs or models across the enterprise.
+An idea of the cost implication (in USD) is given on the graph below.

 ---
 ![Image](https://github.com/user-attachments/assets/afad8906-5c29-4945-863f-a0fab73a9a6a)